orbitalchicken/Roadmap/README.md

 	[Fixed in Git] CS THEMES: breaks when thumbnails' permission is wrong (no right to read) [Fixed in Git] when I try to open cinnamon-settings (after the upgrade), I only get the message “cannot import name Notify”
-	nemo: can no longer handle desktop in root session clicking on the base mirror in software sources does not work On MATE version I have trouble with the screenshot action.. when I press printscreen on my keyboard always freezing… same thing happen when I open screenshot app manually.. mintupdate - option to show security doesn't work
+	nemo: can no longer handle desktop in root session clicking on the base mirror in software sources does not work https://bugs.launchpad.net/linuxmint/+bug/1400096 On MATE version I have trouble with the screenshot action.. when I press printscreen on my keyboard always freezing… same thing happen when I open screenshot app manually..
 	Cinnamon: can't connect to WPA enterprise

 KDE/Xfce Mint 17.1